 Gabriele Süptitz Contact Point E-Mail: gabriele.sueptitz@smwk.sachsen.de Phone: +49351 564-64210 Funding commitment Approx. 3 Mio.
 EUR Anticipated number of projects to be funded No limitations Maximum funding per awarded project/per partner No limitations For Saxon Universities and Research Institutions: see RL EuProNet Eligible types of For Saxon Enterprises: see also RL EFRE/JTF Technologie- organisations förderung 2021 bis 2027 Eligible Call Modules All Call Modules are eligible for funding.
-Eligible types of RDI and For Saxon universities and research institutions: all type of research and TRL is eligible for funding.
-TRL For Saxon enterprises: only project parts related to applied research or experimental development are eligible for funding (TRL 2-7) No regional schedules, cut-off dates or deadlines Submission of average!
-No additional submissions of regional applications during the evaluation processes (pre- and fullproposal stage) Submission of proposal /documentation at national/regional level Only in the case of a positive funding recommendation of the full proposal, Saxon applicants will be asked to submit a regional application according to the related Saxon guidelines (for Saxon universities and research organisations: RL EuProNet; for Saxon enterprises: RL EFRE/JTF-Technologieförderung 2021 bis 2027)
+Flicible toward f DDI and For Saxon universities and research institutions: all type of research and TRL is eligible for funding.
+Eligible types of RDI and TRL For Saxon enterprises: only project parts related to applied research or experimental development are eligible for funding (TRL 2-7) No regional schedules, cut-off dates or deadlines Submission of proposal No additional submissions of regional applications during the evaluation processes (pre- and fullproposal stage) /documentation at national/regional level Only in the case of a positive funding recommendation of the full proposal, Saxon applicants will be asked to submit a regional application according to the related Saxon guidelines (for Saxon universities and research organisations: RL EuProNet; for Saxon enterprises: RL EFRE/JTF-Technologieförderung 2021 bis 2027)